bobjacobsen/csc-exercises/DataScience/index.md

 Then checkout the exercise material to your machine.
 During the CERN School, please use the head of the `master` branch.
 After the School is over, you can checkout the `CSC2022` tag to get exactly these exercises.

+### Files

+An updated PDF file is available for the
+<a href="https://indico.cern.ch/event/1125271/contributions/4975770/">lectures</a> in Indico.

+We continually update the exercises in GitHub.
+After the School is complete, you can get the specific version we used by looking for the
+<a href="https://github.com/bobjacobsen/csc-exercises/releases/CSC-2002">CSC-2022</a> release tag.

 ### Documentation